 With nothing left to believe in, Tarlan is abandoning both the cause and his pack of wild animals and is heading north.

 But appearances can be deceiving.
 And in a world of magic and deceit, mistaking lies for truth can be deadly.

 - With a complicated mix of politics, interweaving plotlines, and a heavy (and quite gruesome) body count, [Crown of Three] reads like Game of Thrones on a mellow day – Publishers Weekly

-A Kingdom Rises is the concluding instalment in the Crown of Three fantasy trilogy for younger readers, written under the pseudonym J.D.
+A Kingdom Rises is the concluding instalment in the Crown of Three fantasy trilogy for younger readers, written by Graham Edwards under the pseudonym J.D.
 Rinehart and published in the US by Simon & Schuster.